CLOSED PERMANENTLY on December 31, 2019.

 You can also spend a few extra minutes during a bathroom break reading funny headlines on the wall tiles.
 The 4D movie is another good way to take a break from the often intense displays.

 Tickets to the Newseum allow two days of entry, so it’s a great place to visit if you’re staying in DC overnight.
 Adult tickets are $22.95, but discounts are available (online, military, college, and AAA).
 Seniors 65 and older pay $18.95; youth 7 to 18, $13.95.
 Kids under 7 are free, but this really is not the best museum for young children.

-The Newseum was even better than we expected, and we plan a return visit soon because we did not have enough time to cover every exhibit in detail.
 You can easily spend many hours at the Newseum—a great option on a hot summer day in DC.